sg10/nextjs-advent-calendar/README.md

 # Next.js Advent Calendar

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This is a small advent calendar web app that allows to create and populate 24 windows with digital content to make friends, family and strangers happy during advent.

 <img src="demo/overview.png" alt="Days overview" width="350" />